nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

     `count=$(cat *.c | wc -c)`.

     (ii).
-Assuming that the file is named foo.c, the total number of lines can be stored in the variable named **count** by executing the following command-line:
+Assuming that the file is named _foo.c_, the total number of lines can be stored in the variable named **count** by executing the following command-line:

     `count=$(cat foo.c | wc -l)`.